shardeum/shardus-core/docs/consensor-startup-process.md

 ## 1. Identify the network

-1. Load a list of archivers from config
+1. Load a list of existing archivers from config

 2. Pick an archiver and ask it for a list of active nodes
    * Include your own info when you ask